Utah Stores Stock ‘Nazi Cola,’ Immediately Pull Them After Social Media Outrage

 That realization, combined with the realization that the black eagle on the label represented the German coat of arms under the Nazi regime, and the fact that the company puts out other offensive beverages with names like “Orthodox Jooce,” caused Boyle to take to social media to air her grievances with the Real Soda of Utah beverage company, who puts out the drinks.

-Boyle said that she was “shocked and horrified” by the company, and called upon the grocery store chain to stop stocking the soda in question.
+Boyle said that she was “shocked and horrified” by the company and called upon the grocery store chain to stop stocking the soda in question.

 https://twitter.com/klbb16/status/1006215866097123329

-The Internet, forever remaining undefeated, swooped upon the opportunity to call out both the Real Soda of Utah beverage company and the Macey’s Grocery Store chain of supermarkets to stop carrying the brand.
+The internet, forever remaining undefeated, swooped upon the opportunity to call out both the Real Soda of Utah beverage company and the Macey’s Grocery Store chain of supermarkets to stop carrying the brand.

 Macey’s, for what it’s worth, immediately responded to Boyle’s “call-out” and apologized to her.
-They then said that they’ve instructed all their stores to remove the product, since carrying it wasn’t approved on the “corporate level.”
+They then said that they’ve instructed all their stores to remove the product, since carrying it wasn’t approved at the “corporate level.”

 Thank you for bringing this matter to our attention.
 We apologize and our stores have been instructed to remove the product from shelves immediately.
 This item was not approved at a corporate level.